jasimuddinguru/jasimuddinguru/README.md

 ## Hi, I'm Jasim Uddin Guru 👋
 <p>
-👑 I am Web Developer <br>
+👑 I am a Web Developer <br>
 🖊️ Love to write code <br>
 🎤 Like to share my knowledge </p>

 ![Profile views](https://gpvc.arturio.dev/jasimuddinguru)

 I’m a Front End <b>Web developer</b> who is passionate about making error-free websites with 100% <b>client satisfaction</b>.
-I have a passion for learning and sharing my knowledge with others as publicly as possible.
+I am passionate about learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.
+I am strategic and goal-oriented, and I always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients.
-I pride myself on doing quality work and maintain <b>excellent communication</b>.
+I pride myself on doing quality work and maintaining <b>excellent communication</b>.
 Most of the time I work with <b><i>WordPress</i></b> but some technologies I enjoy working with include ReactJS, <b>JavaScript as well as PHP</b>.

 ## 👨‍💻 Skills & Experiance:
 ✅ WordPress <br>